AnthonySTZ/EuclideOpenGL/README.md

 You can move with your mouse buttons (pan, zoom, orbit) in the scene.
 Yo can also press F to recenter the camera to the object.
+Yo can also press G to toogle the grid visibility.

 ## Parameters